-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) E.1 Evaluations and reevaluations are conducted in compliance with procedural requirements and timelines, and: Are comprehensive, utilizing multiple sources of information Include functional behavioral assessment (if needed) Tests and other materials are appropriate for students' ages, cultures, and developmental levels The results are clearly articulated in a written report and shared with team members, as appropriate Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.e, 1.f, 2.a, 2.d, 3.a, 4.b, 4.c, 4.f What is the process and who, by role, are involved in the completion of Evaluation Report/Revaluation Report?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) E.1 Evaluations and reevaluations are conducted in compliance with procedural requirements and timelines, and: Are comprehensive, utilizing multiple sources of information Include functional behavioral assessment (if needed) Tests and other materials are appropriate for students' ages, cultures, and developmental levels The results are clearly articulated in a written report and shared with team members, as appropriate Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.e, 1.f, 2.a, 2.d, 3.a, 4.b, 4.c, 4.f What is the process and who, by role, are involved in the completion of Evaluation Report/Revaluation Report?
 What various tests, surveys, progress monitoring tools, etc., are used for this process?
-P, I E.2 Data-based system is used for: Documenting and reporting progress toward IEP goals Reporting to students/ parents/ guardians Grading/report cards Decision making on programming and IEP development Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.c, 1.d, 1.e, 1.f, 2.d, 3.a, 4.b, 4.c, 4.f What system is in place for monitoring and documenting student progress across programs?
-How is progress communicated to staff, students and parents? Р E.3 Data-based decision-making and documentation of participation and necessary accommodations for statewide and district-wide standardized assessments are utilized.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.c, 1.f, 4.b Define the process used to determine participation and necessary accommodations when reflecting on statewide and district-wide assessments.
-What assessments do you utilize to increase your knowledge of students' needs in order to determine necessary accommodations? Р
+P, I E.2 Data-based system is used for: Documenting and reporting progress toward IEP goals Reporting to students/ parents/ guardians Grading/report cards Decision making on programming and IEP development Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.c, 1.d, 1.e, 1.f, 2.d, 3.a, 4.b, 4.c, 4.f What system is in place for monitoring and documenting student progress across programs?
+How is progress communicated to staff, students and parents? Ρ E.3 Data-based decision-making and documentation of participation and necessary accommodations for statewide and district-wide standardized assessments are utilized Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.c, 1.f, 4.b Define the process used to determine participation and necessary accommodations when reflecting on statewide and district-wide assessments.
+What assessments do you utilize to increase your knowledge of students' needs in order to determine necessary accommodations? Ρ